urbit/urbit.org-reloaded/content/community/grants-and-bounties/urbit-http-interface-java-edition.md

 I'm qualified to implement this because I am experienced with Java.
 I have used Java for 3+ years, written robotics code using Java, and have experience using the Gradle build system.

  My github profile is at https://github.com/ynx0, where I have written software projects in other languages, such as a parser/interpreter combo for a fantasy assembly language.

+## Milestones

+### Basic HTTP Interface
+1 stars
+Implementation of the HTTP Interface responsible for sending and receiving JSON to/from an Urbit ship

+### Graph Store Interface
+1 stars
+Implementation of the interface to `graph-store`, which sits on top of the HTTP Interface

+### Additional Agent Interfaces
+1 stars
+Implementation of the `group-store` and `metadata-store` Gall agents